msxshankar/graphcalc/README.md

 # Introduction
 Graphcalc is a personal University project that I am working on.
 It combines skills from various modules that I am doing in my second year.
-Its aim is to map complex graphs and find various statistics about them.
+Its aim is to map graphs and find various statistics about them.

 ## Key Goals
-* A simple and clear to use interface
+* A simple terminal interface
 * Efficient memory and resource management
 * Modular and extendable